 Above: This is one of the 'pootyovkas' I used for a trip through the corridor and back.

 A few kilometres further on, after driving through the bleak no-man's land along the totally deserted road, I pulled into the Soviet Checkpoint on the East German border near Dreilinden.
 The vast floodlit area was empty and it really was very eerie.
-In accordance with the protocol, I came to a halt alongside a solitary Soviet soldier at the only one of the dozen traffic lanes that was open.
+I came to a halt alongside a solitary Soviet soldier at the only one of the dozen traffic lanes that was open.
 I got out of my car, closed the door and locked it.
 The guard and I then formally saluted each other together, even though I was in civilian clothes.
 Rank and mode of dress was not important: the salutes were intended to be friendly gestures between Allies.
 Part of the protocol was that Allied vehicles (that is American, British, French and Soviet) in transit along the military corridors were not allowed to be searched.

 I handed my papers to the soldier; he walked slowly around my car, checked that the registration number matched the details on my Pootyovka (Movement Order) and then handed the papers back to me.
 Not a word was spoken.
 We exchanged salutes once more and then he indicated that I should walk over to the small building about 200 metres away.
 Inside that building I pushed my documents through the familiar small hatchway.
 The window above the hatch was shuttered as usual but by bending down as I slid my papers through, as I always did, I could see that the normally very busy office beyond was almost empty - it was, after all, very early morning on Boxing Day!
 The person who took my papers was half standing so I couldn't see much of him other than his arms.